Universality for Doubly Stochastic Matrices: Doubly Stochastic Matrices and -Domestic Matrices

 Since $\limfty{j}M_{i_j}''\in\clos \gen{\mathcal{M}''}$, which by \cref{corollary:domestic} is finitely generated and thus countable, we conclude that $\clos \gen{\mathcal{M}}$ is also countable, which completes the proof. \end{proof}

 \paragraph{Acknowledgement} We thank Zichang Wang for proposing an inspiring question that leads to the formation of this paper.
-We also thank Ran Raz and Zhiyuan Li for help comments and discussions.
+We also thank Ran Raz and Zhiyuan Li for helpful comments and discussions.